 Ok.
 But what key was just used to encrypt?

 If you haven’t done so already, you need to signup for a free account to use your own keys, or else you’re just using the publicly available

 Signing up is free and quick: https://admin.peacemakr.io/#/signup

-Once you sign in, you’ll see you Security Control Pannel.
+Once you sign in, you’ll see your Security Control Panel.
 The

-Crypto Use Domains contain the keys you’re using to actually encrypt and decrypt.
+Crypto Use Domains contains the keys you’re using to actually encrypt and decrypt.
 Anyone with access to your